jborichevskiy/up-and-to-the-right/content/posts/spending-electronics.md

 I'm still an optimist at heart, and I think the future holds amazing potential.
 But things are going to have to change; from banning planned obsolescence to establishing standards around how many notifications a human being is allowed to receive within a 12-hour period.
 And most of all I hope organizations will be willing to take risks again, at solving bigger problems than the size of their shareholder's returns.
 Coming up with solutions the great-grandchildren of the founders might one day look back at in awe.
 Here's to that more hopeful future.

-P.S. to add insult to injury, I set it up as a new phone and it pulled my Screen Time settings from my iCloud account.
+P.S. to add insult to injury, I set it up as a new phone and it still pulled my Screen Time settings from my iCloud account.
 Send help.